If you’re jumping into the van life, there’s no double you’ll need a way to keep food and drinks cool when traveling.

 While most reviews were positive, someone wrote it wouldn’t keep ice cold longer than two days.

 The Orca cooler for van life comes in tons of sizes.
-Here are a few to check out on Amazon:

 The Ozark Trail cooler is WalMart’s version of the Yeti.
 The company claims heavy-duty insulation can keep ice from melting for up to seven days.